hpcleuven/VscDocumentation/source/leuven/genius_quick_start.rst

 :ref:`Genius <Genius hardware>` is one of the two KU Leuven/UHasselt Tier-2 clusters, besides :ref:`wICE <wice hardware>`.
-Given the architectural diversity of compute nodes on Genius, this cluster is ideal for most HPC workloads.
+Given the architectural diversity of compute nodes on Genius, this cluster is suited
+for most HPC workloads.

 .. include:: tier2_hardware/tier2_login_nodes.rst